michaelgicheru/as_triangle/README.md

 This is done by creating a skeleton using the unique origin periods and sequencing the length of these origin periods from 1.
-The data is then merged with the skeleton then passed through the traditional skeleton
+The data is then merged with the skeleton then passed through the traditional `as.triangle` function:
-function:

     as_triangle <- function(data, origin, dev, value, start = 1, delay = 1) {
       # create skeleton